Berkshire Driving School - Minibus Test

 Click here to get your "D2" pack ordered -

 You are not normally permitted to drive any vehicle over 3.5 tonnes unless you have a vocational driving entitlement on your licence.
-You must have both parts of your driving licence with you when taking ANY Driving test.
+You must have your driving licence with you when taking ANY Driving test.

 I am happy to train staff for the minibus test in a vehicle under 3.5 tonnes though this vehicle would be unsuitable as a test vehicle.